0xkaushal/0xkaushal/README.md

 Lately I'm focused on **personal AI infrastructure**: memory, agents, and the plumbing that makes AI tools actually usable day to day.
 I like the unglamorous problems — parsing output that breaks on a stray comma, getting an integration through a corporate proxy, adding auth to something that shipped without it.
 Ship first, make it clean, keep it running.

-Senior Software Engineer at Eli Lilly (Bengaluru).
+Principal Software Engineer at Eli Lilly (Bengaluru).
 Comfortable across Python, TypeScript, and Go, deep on AWS, and spending most of my energy in the MCP and agent-tooling space.

 ---